-The Company has initiated certain contingency actions as a result of the significant negative impacts of these factors.
-During the nine months ended September 30, 2020, the Company has taken actions to continue to improve its manufacturing operations which includes making reductions in its production facility workforce to align with current volume trends.
+The Company has initiated certain contingency actions as a result of the expected significant negative impacts of these factors.
+As of the date of this Quarterly Report, the Company's production facility workforce has been reduced to more closely align with current volume trends.
 In addition, the Company implemented various temporary cost reduction measures, including reduced pay for salaried employees, suspension of the 401(k) match program, and deferred spending on certain R&D programs, among others.
-The measures with regard to pay for employees and the Company's 401(k) plan match will run through December 31, 2020.
-The Company plans to reinstate full pay for employees and 401(k) matching effective January 1, 2021.
+The measures with regard to pay for employees and the Company's 401(k) plan match are anticipated to run through September

+30, 2020, at which time the Company will assess market conditions.
 The Company continues to review operating expenses as part of the contingency planning process.